-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or the Dodd-Frank Act, requires that our stockholders have the opportunity to cast an advisory (non-binding) vote on executive compensation, commonly referred to as a "Say-on-Pay" vote.
+In accordance with the requirements of Section 14A of the Securities Exchange Act of 1934 and the related rules of the SEC, we provide our stockholders the opportunity to cast an advisory (non-binding) vote on executive compensation, commonly referred to as a "Say-on-Pay" vote.
 At our 2011 Annual Meeting of Stockholders, our stockholders voted in favor of holding future "Say-on-Pay" votes on an annual basis.
 The Board subsequently determined that such advisory votes shall be held annually at the annual meeting of stockholders.
 The vote is advisory, which means that it is not binding on the Board of Directors, the Compensation Committee or GSI Technology in any way.
 However, the Compensation Committee will review the outcome of the vote and take it into consideration when considering future executive compensation policies and decisions.